Skip to content ↓

 Using regular detailed formative and summative assessments, teachers link our curriculum to specific gaps in children’s understanding.
 Through highly effective teaching teams, we ensure no child is left behind, by addressing misconceptions and gaps in skills, through personalised interventions, and immediate feedback in order to commit core skills to long term memory.

-We have recognised that in order to allow children to access our rich curriculum and achieve academic success, they must be emotionally and socially ready to learn, we therefore put high quality pastoral care, nurture and Forest School at the heart of our teaching and school life.
+We have recognised that in order to allow children to access our rich curriculum and achieve academic success, they must be emotionally and socially ready to learn, we therefore put high quality pastoral care, personal development, nurture and Forest School at the heart of our teaching and school life.

 Working Together